ComposableFi/composable/code/integration-tests/local-integration-tests/README.md

 https://github.com/AcalaNetwork/Acala/commit/c4f40d1bfba1405c775ba87f57dd17d309290403#diff-9514ad9ceca0c0b988d2614e422ce1366ae94b403f6e1513a47315b7fcb9c21a

 Unignore all tests and fix them (broken on some upgrade).

-Make all tests using calculated fees our of types, not hardcoded (can be used in future to build RPC for fee calculator).
+Make all tests using calculated fees of our types instead of hardcoded ones. (can be used in the future to build an RPC for fee calculator).

-In each reserver transfer test ensure sibling accounts, para accounts are set up well and total supplys always same in the end.
+In each reserved transfer test, ensure sibling and para accounts are set up properly and the total supplies are always the same in the end.

-Remove all usage of XTokens as these violate XCM guidlines and do not work well.
+Remove all usage of XTokens, as these violate XCM guidelines and do not work well.

-Ensure that assets from pallets encoded like (parent = 0, pallet = 44, index = 1232132).
+Ensure that all pallet assets are encoded like this (parent = 0, pallet = 44, index = 1232132).

-Run attacks which try to spend parachain account, spend other person amount.
+Run attacks that try to spend funds from the parachain account or spend another user's funds.